freqtrade/freqtrade/docs/sandbox-testing.md

             return False, False
 ```

-And Hash out as follows:
+You could Hash out the entire check as follows:
 ```
        # # Check if dataframe is out of date
         # signal_date = arrow.get(latest['date'])